Nursing & Midwifery - Research

 Graduate

 The minimum academic requirement for admission to a research degree programme is normally an Upper Second Class Honours degree from a UK or ROI HE provider, or an equivalent qualification acceptable to the University.
-As part of the application process candidates will be required to submit a research proposal and undertake an interview.
+Candidates will be required to upload a PDF cover letter detailing their interests and experiences related to the chosen project.
+This cover letter should be no less than 600 words and no more than 900 words and will be required to undertake an interview.
+Further information is available under 'How to Apply'

 Application dates